German police dogs, also known as Gendarmeriehunde, are highly trained canines that play a crucial role in maintaining law and order in Germany.

 Their high energy levels make them a great fit for physically demanding tasks, such as search and rescue operations.

-Additional reading: What Are Service Dogs for
+A unique perspective: What Service Dogs Are Used for

 Police Dog Training